sassoftware/ci360-sample-mobile-apps/README.md

 ### Example: Enable SDK internal Logging
 <details><summary>Click to expand</summary>

-This example illustrates how to set up SAS Collector and Logger in a Native iOS application.
-You will need to modify your `AppDelegate.h` and `AppDelegate.mm` files.
+This example illustrates how to set up SAS Collector and Logger in a Native iOS application. **Note: The setup for Native iOS and React Native iOS projects is the same for this functionality.** You will need to modify your `AppDelegate.h` and `AppDelegate.mm` files.

 #### Step 1: Update AppDelegate.h